 Phil Andros Novels and Stories

 Phil Andros is the nom de plume of Samuel Steward and also the name of Steward’s creation, a hustler who narrates a series of homosexual pornographic novels and stories Steward published in the early 1960s and 70s.
-It doesn’t require a knowledge of Greek to translate Phil Andros as “man lover.”
+It doesn’t require much Greek to translate Phil Andros as “man lover.”
 Samuel Steward was a fascinating character in his own right.
 I read about him in a remarkable biography I highly recommend titled, Secret Historian (Justin Spring, 2011).

 Steward shares many of his biographical details with his character, Phil Andros, so it’s useful to recount a little of Steward’s life.
 Steward was born in 1909.
 He attended Ohio State University, in Columbus, receiving a PhD in English.
 He then taught at a series of universities in Ohio, Montana, Washington, and Chicago.
-Through an academic advisor, he was introduced to Gertrude Stein, met her and Alice B. Toklas in the late 1930s, and through them and his gay connections met many other literary figures including Thornton Wilder and Thomas Mann the painter Paul Cadmus and photographer George Platt Lynes.
+Through an academic advisor, he was introduced to Gertrude Stein, met her and Alice B. Toklas in the late 1930s, and through them and his gay connections met many other literary figures including Thornton Wilder and Thomas Mann, the painter Paul Cadmus, and photographer George Platt Lynes.
 He also knew Lord Alfred Douglas, whom he arranged to have sex with to create a mystical connection by extension with Oscar Wilde.

 Throughout his life, Steward took notes of his extensive sexual encounters in what he called his “stud file” (thus Springs’s “secret” historian).
 This led to a collaboration with Alfred Kinsey, the sex researcher, where Kinsey used Steward’s connections in the gay community to recruit subjects for his research, research that Steward happily supported and participated in.
-Though presenting himself a writer, and initially pursuing a literary or academic career, Steward’s sexual interests were too florid to be successful in either field in the 1950s, He switched, instead, to a career as a tattoo artist, attracted by the erotic thrill of working on the bodies of young men.
+Though presenting himself as a writer, and initially pursuing a literary or academic career, Steward’s sexual interests were too florid to be successful in either field in the 1950s.
+He switched, instead, to a career as a tattoo artist, attracted by the erotic thrill of working on the bodies of young men.

 In a bit of metafiction from 1972, Steward has his character Phil Andros help a new friend struggling to define himself in the hippie scene of San Francisco by sharing the example of a fellow who sounds a lot like their author: “Listen–back in Chicago I knew a cat who was a university professor and he got tired of it and became a tattoo artist, which is just about as far from Academe as you can get.
 And all before the age of drop-out and without acid.
 That’s nonconformity for you, and it all came from his head–not from beards, mustaches, long hair, or readin’ Steppenwolf.”
 (Shuttlecock p.
 27)